 * Size : 83 x 58 x 20 mm approx.(excluding cooler)

 * Linux Kernel 5.4 LTS

-* We guarantee the production of XU4Q to the end of 2022, but expect to continue production long after.
+* We guarantee the production of XU4Q to the Mid-2023, but expect to continue production long after.

 User Manual is available.

 – Active cooling fan / Passive cooler(XU4Q) mounted

 A MicroSD card or an eMMC module is required to boot the OS.
 We strongly recommend an eMMC module for faster OS booting, quicker application launching, seamless multi-tasking and efficient access to the cloud.